 - Breast milk can protect new babies from infection.

-- Healthy newborns and their mothers may stay in the same room after the birth, according to normal practice where you have your baby.
+- You can stay in the same room with your healthy newborn after the birth, according to normal practice where you have your baby.

 - When you're not breastfeeding, stay at least 6 feet away from your baby as much as you can while you are in the hospital after the birth.